 Risk factors for skin tags

-Skin tags are more common in:
+Skin tags appear to be more common in:

-- Individuals with diabetes
+- those with diabetes

-Skin tags are rarely associated with:
+More rarely, skin tags are rarely associated with:

 - Birt-Hogg-Dubé syndrome

-- Polycystic ovary syndrome.
+- Polycystic ovary syndrome